 According to documents filed with town hall, the project would include a Mesopotamian-Turkish spa complex with an exercise room, massage rooms, a yoga room, hot room, warm room, chill room and locker rooms.
-There will also be small year-round indoor pools and an outdoor pool, according to the Basic Descriptive Narrative.

 The project also plans to include a 160 seat Mediterranean-styled restaurant and kitchen that would offer an all-organic menu for breakfast, lunch and dinner as well as 24 hour room service.
 Basdogan said the hotel and spa would partner with Earth Sky Time Farm and have Oliver Levis manage an organic farming operation that would provide some of the fresh produce for the restaurant, according to the narrative.

 The existing two-story farm house on the site would be restored and used as a private guest residence.
 There is also the proposal to include a new 160 square foot deck on the house as part of the plans, according to the narrative.

 The existing barn would be converted into office space and a storage area.
 The construction of a new 280 square foot deck on the rear side of the barn is also being proposed as part of the plans, according to the narrative.

 The construction of a 9,000 square foot barn is being proposed as part of the project as well.
 The space would be divided for multiple uses which would include serving as a storage area for five to 10 antique cars to be used by guests, a photography studio, a seasonal spa/hotel furniture storage, and trade show and rug and carpet storage.

 The plans for the project also include a proposed 3,200 square foot single family home to be built off Village View Road that would serve as the owner's private residence, according to the narrative.